GeoffAWaddington/CSI30Wiki/Feedback-Processors.md

 **Note:** there may be rare scenarios where numeric (e.g. 0/1) feedback is more useful than "bypassed/active" or "offline/online".
 For those use cases, use [[FB_IntProcessor|Feedback-Processors#fb_intprocessor]].

 ## FB_IntProcessor
 Use FB_IntProcessor in OSC surfaces in the rare instances where an integer [number] value is the only value that you want returned to a widget.
 Example: if you'd prefer that an OSC display widget receive 0/1 versus "bypassed/active".
-The syntax is the word FB_IntProcessor versus the OSC address for the message as shown below.
+The syntax is the word FB_IntProcessor followed by the OSC address for the message as shown below.
 ```
 Widget TrackFXSlotStatus1
 	FB_IntProcessor /Mixer/TrackFXSlotStatus1